 Evergreen wreaths and garlands with or without lights can be added to your mantle, windows and doors, tables, along stair railings and banisters, and throughout various other places in your home.

 Poinsettias are another great way to add some holiday spirit throughout your home.
 Keep in mind, however, poinsettias may cause nausea, vomiting, and other concerns in pets and children if ingested.
 So keep these holiday plants in areas not accessible by dogs, cats, and babies.

 READ MORE: 5 Ways to Save Money on Utility Bills

-Home improvement stores like Lowe’s and Home Depot as well as big box stores like Target and Walmart offer a large selection of energy efficient holiday decor items, but you can also find a variety of wreaths, garland, ornaments, and festive decor at craft stores like Michael’s and Hobby Lobby.
+Home improvement stores like Lowe’s and Home Depot as well as big-box stores like Target and Walmart offer a large selection of energy-efficient holiday decor items.
+You can also find a variety of wreaths, garland, ornaments, and festive decor at craft stores like Michael’s and Hobby Lobby.
 Online retailers like Amazon also offer simple, rustic holiday decor on a budget.